TritonDataCenter/rfd/rfd/0002/README.md

 and stream data to the remote log until the zone exits.

-Running the logger inside the zone does mean that we'll be adding an extra process in the zone which may confuse some docker users and adds some of its own complexity.
+Running the logger inside the zone does mean that we'll be adding an extra process in the zone which may confuse some docker users.
+We'll handle this via separate lx proc work to make this appear as a system process.

+We will provide an option the user can specify on their docker log invocation which will control if the zfd log stream provides back pressure.
+If there is no back pressure and the logger gets backed up, the primary stream will continue to flow, the application will continue to run, but those messages will not be sent to the logger.
+If the option specifies back pressure and the logger gets backed up, the primary stream will be flow controlled, the application writes will block, and the application will stop running until the logger catches up and the primary stream can flow again.

-The current plan is to add a capability to setup the zone's init (dockerinit) contract(4) such that CT_PR_EV_EXIT will be part the contract's fatal event set.
+In order to ensure that a zone does not run for a long time if the logger dies we will add a capability to setup the zone's init (dockerinit) contract(4) such that CT_PR_EV_EXIT will be part the contract's fatal event set.
 Because the application and the logger will be in the same process contract, if the logger dies, the contract will send SIGKILL to the application and the zone will halt.
+This is similar to how the Docker deamon works.
+If its logger dies it will most likely take out the daemon and all containers will halt.
 The existing behavior of halting the zone when the application exits will continue to be in effect.

+This leaves the question of what happens if the application exits while log messages are in the stream but the logger hasn't handled them yet.
+Those messages will be lost to the logger because the zone will halt immediately.
+However, our view is that the "reliable" log path is the one that goes out to the global zone and into the JSON log file.
+We will always maintain that log path, even when in-zone logging is being used.
+We will rotate the GZ JSON log file to Manta on a regular basis and those logs should contain all of the zfd stream data, even in cases when the in-zone logger did not consume those messages before the zone halted.

-## What about rotation for the GZ json logfile?
+## What handles rotation for the GZ json logfile?

-This will be left as a separate project as the current thinking is that this would be implemented through hermes, or something like it that runs in the GZ and can rotate logs.
-Ultimately we will need to rotate the logs to somewhere off-box (Manta) since rotated logs are otherwise not accessible to the user.
+This will be left as a separate project as the current thinking is that this would be implemented through hermes, or something like it, that runs in the GZ and can rotate logs.
+Ultimately we need to rotate the logs to Manta since rotated logs are otherwise not accessible to the user.
 The `docker logs` command only displays entries from the current log, ignoring the rotated logs.

-## Open questions (input encouraged)
+## Alternative Approachs

+This section captures the historical thinking around the behavior of the logging service in the face of errors.
+It is provided here to give context for the design choices we made.

-### Should the logging service be reliable?
+Should the logging service be reliable?
 That is, should capturing all log data take precedence over keeping the application running?
 It is important to be clear that we are talking about the presence of the log service and the data it receives, not what the logger does with the data.
-This breaks down into two questions:
+This breaks down into three
+questions:

-#### Handling failure
+1. Handling failure

- * What should we do when the logger process dies?
+   What should we do when the logger process dies?

-    * kill the zone? (the current plan)
+      * kill the zone? (the plan)
-    * restart the logger? (this requires a small restarter as its parent)
+      * restart the logger?
       * ignore the failure and stop logging until the container is restarted?

-For this question, as described above, the current plan is to use CT_PR_EV_EXIT in init's contract fatal event set so that if the logger dies, the contract will send SIGKILL to the application and the zone will halt.
+   We could have a simple restarter for the logger but this does not handle the case when the zone halts.
+As described below, that case is much more complex and if that case is not reliable, then there is not much gained by having a restarter for the logger.
+Instead, we chose to kill the zone since this is similar to the Docker behavior and ensures the zone is not running indefinitely without a logger.

-#### Handling backpressure
+2. Handling backpressure

- * What should we do if the buffer for the logging zfd is full?
-This could easily happen if the logger is blocked trying send data across the net.
+   What should we do if the buffer for the logging zfd is full?
+This could easily happen if the logger is blocked trying to send data across the net.

-    * drop new output? (the current plan)
+     * drop new output?
      * block the application process?

-For this question, the current zfd(7D) implementation is such that the log tee is "best effort".
-That is, if no log process has the device open, the log tee gets nothing.
-Likewise, if the log tee is full, the primary application message stream will continue to flow and that output will be lost to the logger.
-Both of these behaviors can be changed.

-#### Alternative approach

-In discussion it has been suggested that logging is critical and should be made reliable (in the sense that the logger is restarted and receives all stdout/err data).

-The first implication of this is that we should not use a contract to kill the zone if the logger dies.
-Instead, we need a restarter for the logger.
-Having a restarter for the logger implies that instead of two (or more) processes within the zone, there will be at least three.
-We might want to modify the lx procfs so that we have a mechansim to hide these 'infrastructure' processes from ps(1).

-The second implication is that we should change the zfd tee behavior so that we stop the flow in the primary stream when the tee is full and that we tee even if the device is not open.
-This means that a blocked logger will block the application from executing once the log stream is full.
-We may want to consider a tunable for reliable/unreliable logging which determines whether logging should block your application or not.

-The third implication of this is that we need to figure out what to do with the log data that is waiting to be written if the application exits and the zone shuts down.
-An apparently simple way to handle this would be to change dockerinit so that it did not exec the application over itself.
-Instead, dockerinit would be the parent of the application, as well as the restarter for the logger, and when the application exits dockerinit would wait until the logger drained the zfd tee stream before it exited, halting the zone.
-However, this cannot work because to be compatible with docker we need the user's process to be PID 1 so that their application can be or operate as a 'real' init process such as systemd, upstart, runnit, etc.  Once the primal process exits the zone will halt immediately and any queued log data would be lost.
-It might be possible to stream the log data into a file and setup the logger to read from that file.
-If the zone restarted the logger could pickup where it left off in the file, but the docker model seems to assume "ephemeral" containers, so there is no guarantee that the zone will ever be restarted.
-In this case any unsent log data will still be lost.
+   We chose to make this a user-configurable option since either behavior can be desirable.

+3. Handling application exit

+   What should we do when the application exits while messages are in-flight?

+     * nothing, the messages are lost?
+     * block zone halt until we somehow know the messages have been handled?

+   Blocking the halt implies that the zone shutdown or reboot is delayed indefinitely.
+It also means that the application cannot be the initial process inside the zone, but that there must instead be a "meta init" which sticks around when the application exits.
+However, the application must continue to behave like init, it must be pid 1 and it must inherit zombies, otherwise applications such as systemd, upstart, runnit, etc. will not work correctly.
+While we could add code to work around this, it would be complex.
+   Instead, while we recognize that these final messages can be critical, we treat the GZ JSON logging as the reliable path.
+Thus, users will be able to get those messages out of Manta.

+## Open questions (input encouraged)

 ### Updates w/o platform rebuild